icyphox/site/pages/about.md

 - Fitness.
 Strength training, calisthenics.
 - The Go programming language.
 I love Go and I swear by the standard library.
-- Language learning.
-Spoken, obviously.
-Currently learning Russian.
+- (Spoken) language learning.
+Currently learning Finnish.
 Big fan of total immersion and comprehensible input.
 - Self-hosting and homelabbing.
 - Ergonomic keyboards.
 I like to build them.
 I also like to use them.
 - Electric skateboarding and PEVs.
+- 35mm film photography.

 Some of my links:
 - Lobsters [@icy](https://lobste.rs/u/icy)